CutieCity/guide/docs/self-hosting/development-setup.md

     address and the default admin email address (listed below) will use your custom port number.

-Once all the processes have successfully started up, you can visit
+Once all the processes have successfully started up, navigate to
-<http://localhost:3000> in your browser to see (and interact with) your
+<code><http://localhost:3000></code> in your browser to see (and interact with)
-development Mastodon instance! :celebrate:
+your development Mastodon instance! :elmo_fire:

 To log in as the default admin user, use the following information: